 I have been using predictive statistics in business and engineering for more than 10 years.
 What started as a passion for statistical insights in engineering turned into a huge “leg-up” in business analysis and decision making.
 The methods I use were considered “best practice” by Cummins Inc. a $17.5B to $19.2B a year Fortune 500 Company.
 During my role at Cummins Inc., I oversaw $100M in annual engineering investment for their fastest-growing business unit.
 I was eventually asked to lead the Global Functional Excellence Processes and Tools Committee because of my ability to effectively use business and statistics for better business decision making.

 Just because the word ‘small’ is in small business, doesn’t mean we have small problems to solve.
 Small businesses account for nearly half of the US Economy (as measured in 2010).
 That’s somewhere between 8 and 10 trillion dollars per year.
 I can’t quite wrap my head around that, so let’s break that into numbers that mean something: $9 trillion a year is equivalent to $24.7 million per day, $1 million per hour, and $17k per minute.
 That is an incredible amount of work and productivity, which means there is an incredible number of business decisions being made.

 The big hairy problems that every small business owner faces deserve some serious methodical problem-solving attention.

 In both of the Fortune 500 Companies that I worked for, we used a lot of frameworks, methods, and tools to solve our biggest problems.
-The most popular one was Six Sigma, which is a statistics-based process improvement method and toolkit that I happen to have a Black Belt in.
-There were plenty of other frameworks, but none quite as popular.
 I plan to use all of the tools and methods and anything I can possibly borrow from Corporate America to go after the big small business problems.